Module 6: Biopotential Signals [1]#

 6.2.2 Steps to follow#

-You can follow the steps given below to do the skin preparation properly :
+You can follow the steps given below to perform proper skin preparation:

 Step 1: Identify the targeted area#